Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 Wondering what the turnaround time is for an SBA loan?

-With typical lenders, the process of receiving an SBA loan takes up to two to three months.
+With typical lenders, the SBA loan approval time is two to three months.
 Some lenders will offer funding in as little as 30 days, although these efficient lenders are quite rare.
 The process requires patience; potential borrowers must go through many steps of paperwork and vetting.
 You will need to prepare all the necessary documents, meet with a lender, complete more documents, wait on underwriting, and finally, wait for closing.

 The more exact and correct you can be in your preliminary applications, the better chance you have of getting a quick response from the SBA.
 Most importantly, be prepared to wait, and don’t be surprised if you are not regularly updated on the status of your application.

-Read on to find out how long you may have to wait and how to speed up the process!
+Read on to find out how long you may have to wait and how to speed up your SBA loan approval time.

 Table of Contents